Kārlis Skalbe: Childhood and schooling

 Skalbe was born in Vecpiebalga Parish, in the heart of Vidzeme, symbolically the same year that one of the other greats of Latvian literature, the poet Auseklis (Miķelis Krogzemis), died in exile.
 His father Jānis was a blacksmith; his mother, Ede, was, like his father, a Piebalga native.
 The Skalbes had ten children of which Kārlis was the youngest; five of his siblings died in early childhood.

 Skalbe's parents were devout Moravian Christians.
-His father was an avid reader both of contemporary works and of the Bible—said to be able to quote it by heart, and also a great story-teller.
 Skalbe himself learned to read at 7, taught by his mother.
 Skalbe's mother took over as head of the household when his father died at 55, when Skalbe was only 8.
 Their means were meager—Skalbe's mother worked for neighbors as a menial laborer.
-She found strength in her faith; she was an active member of the Herrnhuter Brüdergemeine, participating in meetings and services, and reportedly an excellent singer.
-Her religiosity was a strong influence on the young Skalbe—later to capture this period of his childhood in his poem Gurstot (Wearied), part of his collection Cietumnieka sapņi (Prisoner's Dreams).

-Skalbe first entered school in Veļķe Parish, attending from 1887 to 1890, where his favorite subject was Bible studies.
+Skalbe first entered school in Veļķe Parish, attending from 1887 to 1890.
 There he developed a close relationship with Ernests Felsbergs, later art history professor and rector of the University of Latvia, as a teacher.
 Skalbe's first encounter with poetry, however, was not at school but during his four summers as a shepherd, where in his bed under the hay mattress he found a long mislaid book of poems by Pēteris Ceriņš, a lyric poet active in the 1860s and 70's.
-Skalbe wrote his first poem at 12, and tried his hand at his first fairy tale not long after.
+Skalbe wrote his first poem at 12.

 From 1890 to 1895 (approximate), Skalbe attended the Vecpiebalga congregational school, where his sister Līze helped pay for his studies.
 His schoolmates included H. Albāts, to become a diplomat; and Jānis Roze, to become a book publisher whose premier publishing house is still active today.
 Skalbe furthered his religious studies, was schooled in essay writing, and was exposed to and deeply influenced by the novels of Turgenev and Dostoyevsky.

 In 1910 he married Lizeti Erdmani, a translator (1886-1972).

 Beginnings as an author

 Skalbe's next steps leaving school were unclear.
 His sister tried to place him with a bookseller, Veinbergs, in Rīga, but Skalbe didn't know German.
 He landed a job at another bookseller, Bērziņš, where he lasted all of one day.
 His most memorable experience in all of this was his initial trip to Rīga, captured later in his memoir Mans Ziemassvētku brauciens (My Christmas Ride, 1933).

+Skalbe began his fairy tale authorship in 1904 with the novella-tale, "How I travelled in search of the North Maiden" (Kā es braucu Ziemaļmeitas lūkoties), a tribute to his wife and a parody of a tale by the older writer Andrievs Niedra.
+His fairy tales were influenced by the modernist currents among his contemporaries, such as Jānis Akuraturs as well as Hans Christian Andersen and the decadent fairy tales of Oscar Wilde, which he translated into Latvian.
+He partly wrote the collection, "Winter's Tales" (1913) while imprisoned for revolutionary activity, which includes some of his most well known tales, such as "The Kitty's Windmill" (Kaķīša Dzirnacas) and his own version of "Cinderella" (Pelņrušķīte), influenced by Latvian folklore.